-Note that putc() is a macro, not a function.
+Note that putc () is a macro, not a function.

-Remember that putc() normally buffers its output; terminal I/O will not be properly synchronized unless this buffering is defeated.
-For output, use fflush.
+Remember that putc() normally buffers its output; terminal I/O is not properly synchronized unless this buffering is defeated.
+Use fflush to do this.

 fputc() Function - Put a Character to a File The fputc() function outputs a single character to a specified file.
 The interface definition is: